scrapinghub/web-poet/docs/intro/from-ground-up.rst

 Differences from a previous example:

-* instead of dicts with "url" and "text" fields, :class:`~.HttpResponse` instances are used. :class:`~.HttpResponse` is a simple structure with defined by web-poet acting as a generic data container for HttpResponses.
+* instead of dicts with "url" and "text" fields, :class:`~.HttpResponse` instances are used. :class:`~.HttpResponse` is a structure defined by web-poet acting as a generic data container for HTTP Responses.
   *(check out the API reference of* :class:`~.HttpResponse` *for more info about the fields it holds)*

+    * Note that headers are provided here so that the body in the form of raw ``bytes`` can be properly decoded by inferring from the ``Content-Encoding`` header.
+If the headers are not provided, the encoding can be derived from the HTML meta tags like ``<meta http-equiv="content-type" content="text/html;charset=utf-8" />`` as a backup.

 * instead of ``extract_book`` function we got ``BookPage`` class, which receives response data in its ``__init__`` method - see how it is created: ``BookPage(response=resp_data)``.